 - Turn the furnace’s power back on.
-It might go through a series of inspections before continuing regular heating.
-If your heating system doesn’t ignite, the sensor could have to be replaced or something else may be causing a problem.
-If this takes place, get in touch with us at 601-736-7362 for heating and cooling repair assistance.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 601-736-7362 for heating and cooling repair assistance.

 7. Relight the Pilot Light

-If you have gone through the instructions twice and the pilot light still won’t ignite or stay ignited, get in touch with us at 601-736-7362 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 601-736-7362 for furnace service.